kanoloa/cbclient/README.md

 >[!NOTE]
 > YOU SHOULD NOT ADD TRAILING SLASH '/' AT THE END OF SERVER_URL.

+The user you specify in cbinit must have the permission to access REST API in Codebeamer settings.
+API access rights are somewhat special in Codebeamer, so when you don't have the permission, please ask your Codebeamer administrator to grant you the permission.

 ## Test scripts and credentials.

 There exist a few test scripts in the test folder.
 These test scripts read the username, password, and server URL from